tatsujb/installFAFscript/README.md

 ### 3rd

-run the script within a terminal : `. ./installfaf.sh` (the dot is of important here, without it FAF will fail to run without you personally, running `source ~/.bashrc` and `source /etc/environment` ...minor hassle)
+run the script within a terminal : `./installfaf.sh`

 you'll be asked in order :
 - your steam account usename
 - your steam account password
 - your linux session password
+- if you want Gallium Nine or not

 ### 4rth

 at a certain point steam starts up and you'll need to enter Steam Guard.

-1. right click on "Supreme Commander - Forged Alliance" in your games Library" -> "SET LAUCNH OPTIONS..." and enter the contents of "the contents of this file are to be pasted in the forged alliance properties launch options" situated in your home folder, just in case, here they are : `PROTON_NO_ESYNC=1, PROTON_DUMP_DEBUG_COMMANDS=1, PROTON_USE_GALLIUM_NINE=1, PROTON_GALLIUM_NINE_MODULEPATH="/usr/lib/i386-linux-gnu/d3d/d3dadapter9.so.1:/usr/lib/x86_64-linux-gnu/d3d/d3dadapter9.so.1" %command%`
+1. right click on "Supreme Commander - Forged Alliance" in your games Library" -> "SET LAUNCH OPTIONS..." and enter the contents of "the contents of this file are to be pasted in the forged alliance properties launch options" situated in your home folder, just in case, here they are : `PROTON_NO_ESYNC=1, PROTON_DUMP_DEBUG_COMMANDS=1, PROTON_USE_GALLIUM_NINE=1, PROTON_GALLIUM_NINE_MODULEPATH="/usr/lib/i386-linux-gnu/d3d/d3dadapter9.so.1:/usr/lib/x86_64-linux-gnu/d3d/d3dadapter9.so.1" %command%`
 2. go into "Steam" -> "Setting" -> "Steam Play" -> "Enable Steam Play for all other titles" (Gallium-nine should already be preselected in the drop-down.)

 it will ask to restart.